 The Best Graduate Paper Award recognizes and supports the contribution of PhD students to the development of the field of International Relations.
 The paper awarded with this prize must be an original contribution to existing debates in the field and offer a careful, convincing and rigorous analysis.
 The recipient will be chosen from the contributions of graduate students to the annual EWIS workshops.

-Nominations for the Best Graduate Paper Prize will be made by the EWIS workshop convenors.
+Nominations for the Best Graduate Paper Award will be made by the EWIS workshop convenors.

 If you have any queries about this award, please contact EISA Office at info@eisa-net.org.